Clement Haupers

-Clement Bernard Haupers (1900–1982) was an American painter, printmaker, arts administrator, and arts educator active from the 1920s to the 1980s.
+Clement Bernard Haupers (March 1, 1900 – December 1, 1982) was an American painter, printmaker, arts administrator, and arts educator active from the 1920s to the 1980s.
 He is best known for his directorship of the Minnesota Works Progress Administration Federal Art Project and for his influence in the Minnesota art community.

 Biography

-Clement Haupers was born in Saint Paul, Minnesota in 1900.
+Clement Haupers was born in Saint Paul, Minnesota, on March 1, 1900.
 In 1918, he began taking courses at the Minneapolis School of Art and joined the Art League of St. Paul, organized by the artist Clara Mairs.
 Haupers and Mairs started an unconventional relationship, which lasted until her death in 1963.
 For more than forty years they traveled, exhibited, and lived together as life partners.

 Because of the difference in their ages and the ambiguity of their relationship, Mairs and Haupers remained always a bit of a Twin Cities scandal.
 In 1929, they established a home and studio in St. Paul's Ramsey Hill neighborhood, a local artists’ enclave.
 The house itself belonged to Haupers while the land belonged to Mairs.
 He had it moved from its original location on Randolph Ave to Ramsey Hill.

 In 1923, with Mairs, Haupers traveled to Paris.
 The 1920s in Paris were known as Les Années Folles, the Crazy Years.
 It was a time and place of social and artistic experimentation.
 This was true especially in the studios, cafés, and nightclubs of the Montparnasse district, the center of Paris's bohemian culture.
 Mairs and Haupers stayed in France for two years, attending classes held by notable artists such as the sculptor Émile-Antoine Bourdelle and the Cubist painter André Lhote.
 A photograph taken at the Académie Montparnasse in 1923 shows Haupers, seated on the floor, with a white tie.
 Mairs sits on the floor to his left.